awkweb/kysely-migrate/README.md

 ## Contributing

 Contributions to kysely-migrate are greatly appreciated!
 If you're interested in contributing, please create a [new GitHub Discussion](https://github.com/tmm/kysely-migrate/discussions/new?category=ideas) with some info on what you would like to work on **before submitting a pull request**.

-## Sponsors

-If you find kysely-migrate useful or use it for work, please consider supporting development on [GitHub Sponsors](https://github.com/sponsors/tmm).
-Thank you 🙏